EcoFreshKase/gene-zip/README.md

 In this case you could use g-zip (or at least I hope it could be someday) to convert your file to DNA and synthesize it to test your storage method.

+## **Installation**
+The installer for version 1.0.0 will published when the app reaches this state.
+For now you can fork the repository, compile the code yourself and add the path to the executable in the [Inno Setup file](https://github.com/EcoFreshKase/g-zip/blob/main/g-zip%20installer.iss).
+For that you need to replace the source path in line 34 with your path.
+After that you have to compile this script with Inno Setup and run the installer.

 ## **Features**
 ### **1. DNA⇔Binary Conversion**
 Currently there is one algorithm to convert between binary and genome.
 (There will hopefully be more added in the future!)